+Below is the recipe for basic roasted asparagus, my favorite method for cooking asparagus.
 You can serve these as is, or drizzle your favorite vinegar over it.
-I like to drizzle it with our cabernet vinegar we can’t get enough of.
+I like to drizzle it with our cabernet vinegar that we just can’t get enough of.
 You can also add them into dishes after roasting them.
 I piled it onto some Chinese Oyster Chicken and rice for today’s lunch.
 How do you like to play with asparagus?

 Roasted Asparagusserves 4

 Preheat the oven to 400 degrees.
 Place trimmed asparagus in a shallow roasting dish large enough to keep them in one layer.

 Drizzle with olive oil and stir the asparagus around until they’re all coated in it.
 Sprinkle with salt and pepper to your desired tastes (I use a pinch of salt and a couple turns of the pepper grinder).

 Approximate cost/serving: At Sam’s Club it was only $2 for about 40 asparagus spears, so it comes out to around 30 cents a serving.